My Top 7 Recommended Hiking Spots Around Kelowna

 Known for its beaches, wine, and scenery, the Okanagan valley has a lot to offer.
 If you read my previous blog post on “Tips to Stay Active + Moving As You’re Progressing into Fall”, you’ll know one of my favorite ways to stay active is by hiking.
 I am always intrigued to discover new hikes and trails.
 There are many hiking trails around the Kelowna area but I definitely have some favorites.
 Here are my top 7 recommended hiking spots in the area:

 Knox Mountain is the classic.
 Most hikes you have to travel to but Knox is great because it’s right in Kelowna’s downtown.
 There are two trails: Paul’s Tomb and Apex Trail.

 - Paul’s tomb – more of a leisurely walk with a gradual incline.

 - Apex – steep and leads to the top of a lookout.

 Once you reach the Apex lookout, you get a great view of Kelowna’s downtown core and the lake.
 Paul’s tomb leads you down to a little private beach.
 Knox is great if you have an hour and want to squeeze in a quick hike without having to travel far.

 This is a little bit of a drive from Kelowna so I don’t do this hike as often but love it when I do as it’s a pretty drive to Peachland.
 The hike itself is tough at first as it’s initially steep but gradually gets easier as you go on.
 There is some rock climbing involved where you have to climb over rocks…which is super fun!
 But not ideal for a young child or inexperienced hiker.
-Stunning panoramic views of Peachland greet you at the top along with a Canadian flag pole which makes for a great photo opp.
+Stunning panoramic views of Peachland await you at the top along with a Canadian flag pole which makes for a great photo op.

 You would never know this hike existed unless a local enlightened you.
 The hike is located down in a canyon in Crawford/East Kelowna with two routes: